julianlam/feps/fep/fe34/fep-fe34.md

 >[!WARNING]
 >According to [Activity Vocabulary][ActivityVocabulary], `actor` and `attributedTo` properties can contain references to multiple actors.
 These scenarios are not covered by this document and implementers are expected to determine the appropriate authorization procedures on a case-by-case basis.

+### Comparing owners

+Owners are the same if their identifiers are identical after conversion of their schemes and hosts to lowercase.

 ### Create, update and delete